Our Commitment to Accessibility

-The MSVU Accessibility Plan 2022-2025 provides direction on how the MSVU Community will work to remove even more barriers and support our staff, students and visitors to our community.
-The purpose of this plan is to work toward full and equitable access to education, programs, and services at Nova Scotia Post-Secondary institutions through a collaboratively developed and value-based commitment to accessibility that prioritizes institutional accountability within a human rights framework.
+The MSVU Accessibility Plan provides direction on how the MSVU Community will work to remove even more barriers and support our staff, students, and visitors to our community.
+The purpose of this plan is to work toward full and equitable access to education, programs, and services through a collaboratively developed and values-based commitment to accessibility that prioritizes institutional accountability within a human rights and disability justice framework.
 Through this plan, we will continue to create spaces where diversity is our strength.

 Aligned with the areas of focus identified by the province, the plan has eight areas of focus: